 Promotores and Promotoras de Salud

 Further, Promotora programs are known to yield positive results within the communities they serve.
 For example, the health care application assistance provided through MHP Salud’s Navigator program helps to increase coverage for kids and families.
-And, the teaching of healthy habits helps lower the risk of chronic conditions that disproportionately effect the Hispanic community, like hypertension, diabetes, and chronic diabetic kidney disease in our chronic disease management programs.
+And, the teaching of healthy habits helps lower the risk of chronic conditions that disproportionately affect the Hispanic community, like hypertension, diabetes, and chronic diabetic kidney disease in our chronic disease management programs.
 In English, they are known as Community Health Workers (CHWs).

 Where do Promotores and Promotoras Work?